F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-migrate.rst

 1. Initialize the terraform project
 2. Import the current WAF policy from the "old" BIG-IP into our state
-3. Create the A.WAF Policy resource for the "BIG-IP" pointing to the imported state
+3. Create the Advanced WAF Policy resource for the "BIG-IP" pointing to the imported state
 4. Configure the lifecycle of our WAF Policy

 .. code-block:: json